right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 This is part deux of The Passport.
 The 5-2-6 Workbook is designed to maximize the amount you absorb and retain from the book.
 It is also designed to be a catalyst for the life-altering transition into the AMG's world.
 Keep it close and make sure you refer to your own notes often.
 Just writing something down won't necessarily help you unless you re-read it as you progress and evolve.

-Number of women I've approached:

----

-# CHASE HUGHES

-The three biggest fears I have with women are:
+Number of women I've approached:The three biggest fears I have with women are:
 1.
 2.
 3.